 We have assumed that there will be little to no bulk excavation carried out on the site other than excavation for piling.
-Due to the subsurface conditions present on site, we assume that the development will be founded on piles.
 STS estimates that <1000m3 of material will be removed for the proposed development.

 The laboratory results are summarised in Table 6.3 and 6.4, with the full test results available in Appendix B. The test results were compared to action criteria for 1-1000 tonnes of potential ASS disturbed material, as referenced in NSW Acid Sulfate Soil Management Advisory Committee, Acid Sulfate Soil Manual (ASSMAC,1998) summarised in Table 6.2.